 \subsection{Expert-Guided Report Quality Assessment}

-Existing evaluation methods have two limitations.
-First, existing methods apply broad, high-level criteria to long-form reports, giving LLM judges substantial discretion over what to focus on.
-As a result, judges may (i) examine only parts of a report, (ii) consider only a subset of the many sub-aspects implied by each criterion, and (iii) even focus on non-critical or superficial sub-aspects, increasing variance across judges and reducing evaluation consistency \cite{webthinker,deepconsult,deepgym}.
-Second, even with a clear evaluation focus, assessing correctness and completeness often requires domain knowledge, which LLM judges may lack.
-As a result, they may miss subtle but important issues such as non-obvious logical leaps, domain-specific misinterpretations, and fine-grained inaccuracies \cite{deepbench}.
-This study addresses these issues by (1) making the evaluation well-specified through a fixed set of fine-grained rubric items and (2) providing task-specific Expert Evaluation Guidance that includes domain-specific context and reference points, helping LLM judges identify hard-to-detect errors and omissions.
+Existing evaluation methods exhibit two key limitations when applied to long-form expert reports.
+First, they typically apply broad, high-level criteria, granting LLM judges substantial discretion over which aspects of a report to attend to.
+As a result, judges may (i) examine only parts of a report, (ii) consider only a subset of the many sub-aspects implied by each criterion, and (iii) focus on non-critical or superficial elements, leading to increased variance across judges and reduced evaluation consistency \cite{webthinker,deepconsult,deepgym}.
+Second, even when the evaluation focus is clearly defined, assessing correctness and completeness often requires domain expertise that LLM judges may lack.
+Consequently, they may miss subtle but important issues, including non-obvious logical leaps, domain-specific misinterpretations, and fine-grained inaccuracies \cite{deepbench}.
+To address these limitations, this study (1) makes evaluation criteria explicit through a fixed set of fine-grained rubric items and (2) provides task-specific Expert Evaluation Guidance that includes domain-specific context and reference points, enabling LLM judges to identify hard-to-detect errors and omissions.

-\textbf{Granular Rubric Design.} Broad evaluation criteria can lead to inconsistent LLM-judge-based scoring.
-Recent work addresses this by decomposing broad criteria into granular rubrics \cite{checkeval, rocketeval, expertlongbench}.
-For deep research report evaluation, \citet{deepbench} follows a similar direction by using an LLM to generate task-specific evaluation criteria.
-While this narrows the evaluation focus, it raises two concerns: whether the generated criteria are sufficiently complete and capture what matters most in expert reports, and whether dynamically changing criteria enable interpretable, comparable scores that support systematic diagnosis of system strengths and weaknesses across tasks.
+\paragraph{Granular Rubric Design} Broad evaluation criteria can lead to inconsistent LLM-based scoring.
+Recent work addresses this issue by decomposing high-level criteria into more granular rubrics \cite{checkeval, rocketeval, expertlongbench}.
+For deep research report evaluation, \citet{deepbench} follows a related approach by using an LLM to generate task-specific evaluation criteria.
+While this strategy narrows the evaluation focus, it raises two important concerns: whether the set of generated criteria is sufficiently comprehensive and captures what matters most in expert reports, and whether dynamically varying criteria enable interpretable and comparable scores that support systematic diagnosis of system strengths and weaknesses across tasks.